 In general, if a variety excels in any category, I am willing to disregard all the criteria below it.
 For example, if a potato tastes fantastic but is boring looking, vulnerable to disease, yields poorly, stores poorly, and is early, I will probably still keep it for at least a few years in the hope of crossing it with varieties that can improve the remaining traits.

 You have undoubtedly noted that many of these criteria are subjective.
 What I like in potato flavor may be unappealing to you and what I consider to be an interesting appearance may look like a bloated grub to you.
 It is really hard to get specific with these traits, but I like my potatoes to have fairly strong flavor.
-The kind of flavor profile will vary with flesh density and color, but I like rich flavor and some bitterness.
+The kind of flavor profile will vary with flesh density and color.
+For example, I like yellow potatoes to have a fairly strong carroty flavor.
+I like blue and white potatoes to have some bitter elements.
+I don’t favor the sort of bland, starchy potatoes that are so common in grocery stores.
+I also don’t prepare potatoes in too many ways: I mostly roast them in the skins or mash them, so I am only testing the flavor in those circumstances.
+I never make chips and rarely fry or make a big baked potato, so I am probably not selecting varieties that are at their best when cooked in those ways.

 When it comes to appearance, I prefer potatoes that have colored flesh first of all.
 If I can also get that with multi-colored skin and an unusual form, like a fingerling or something with deep eyes, so much the better.
 I like to grow potatoes that don’t look like something I can buy at the grocery store.
 This can be a particular challenge.
 Potatoes with yellow flesh usually taste great, but it is hard to get the deep yellow flesh that is present in some diploid varieties in more easily storable tetraploids.
 Potatoes with blue flesh often have poor flavor and potatoes with red flesh can be difficult to produce because blue flesh is genetically dominant over red.
 Round types are dominant over “primitive” long or curved tubers and deep eyes.